Support for campus- based advocacy programs across Oregon.

 Here are some examples of common technical assistance questions we receive:

-• support for program management, including forms, privacy considerations, hiring processes, and collaborating with campus partners
+• support for confidential advocacy program management and development, including forms, privacy considerations, hiring processes, and collaborating with campus partners (amongst others).

 • support identifying resources related to providing survivor services, such as information for legal assistance, navigating sexual harassment investigations on campus, protective orders, or information about medical forensic exams and medical care.